Raleigh Accidents Involving Pedestrians Lawyer

 Negligent drivers are the number one cause of pedestrian accidents in Raleigh.
 Pedestrians are frequently in danger due to drivers who:

 - Drive distracted or recklessness.
 Texting or making calls on cell phones, driving while fatigued, speeding, running red lights, etc., is very dangerous, and a driver may not look up in time to see a pedestrian.
+Our Raleigh distracted driver accident attorneys can help.

 - Fail to yield the right of way.
 Drivers must allow pedestrians to cross the road at intersections or crosswalks, but many accidents occur when drivers fail to yield.
 Pedestrians are three times more likely to be hit by cars turning left than when cars turn right.
 Both parties are often looking elsewhere when an accident occurs.
 Pedestrians are walking and looking straight ahead while drivers are negotiating the intersection.